Skip to main content

 Practice

-Web browsers interpret HTML code to display web pages to users.
+Web browsers interpret HTML code to display the webpage to users.

 HTML